CarexNigra/event-collector/README.md

 {"level": "INFO", "timestamp": "2024-11-11T21:15:35.925139+00:00", "app": {"name": "event-collector", "releaseId": "undefined", "message": "(4) Saving.
 JSON file saved to MinIO at: 2023/12/2/15/9670bd8f-2f53-4a01-8041-26662d563bec_1701530942.json", "extra": null}}
 ```

-## Key Components
-**API**
-The API exposes a `/store` endpoint that allows users to create and send events to Kafka.
-Each event includes a context and data payload, which are validated and serialized using `protobuf` before being sent.

-**Kafka Producer**
-The producer component is responsible for generating and sending events to Kafka.
-Using the `ProducerKeyManager`, events are keyed to ensure partitioning consistency.

-**Kafka Consumer**
-The consumer component subscribes to Kafka topics and processes incoming events.
-Events are deserialized and queued, then flushed to storage when specified thresholds (batch size or time interval) are met.
-This component ensures efficient handling and storage of high-throughput data.

-**File Storage**
-The `FileWriterBase` class provides a flexible interface allowing data to be stored in different backends based on configuration. `MinioFileWriter` class implements this base class.

 ## Testing
 * Static + style checks, and tests: `make battery`